Skip to main content

 Earnings are an opinion.
 Cash is a fact.

 The cash conversion cycle quantifies how efficiently a company turns operations into cash.
-At 3.64% interest rates, the gap between Apple's −34 day cycle and Boeing's 336-day cycle translates directly into hundreds of millions in financing costs or savings.
-Companies that collect before they pay compound that advantage quarter after quarter.
+At 3.64% Fed funds and a 4.26% 10-year yield, the gap between Apple's −34 day cycle and Boeing's 336-day cycle translates directly into hundreds of millions in financing costs or savings.
+Companies that collect before they pay compound that advantage quarter after quarter, and the bond market prices every trend change before earnings headlines catch up.

 Frequently Asked Questions